SerenaGW/LLMReadteamSymbolic/Report_english.md

-# New Frontiers in AI Safety: Learning from Manipulation with Symbolic Language
+# New Frontiers in AI Safety: How Symbolic Language Reveals Paths Towards LLM Resilience

 ### Introduction: The LLM Security Challenge